simon-weber/python-libfaketime/README.rst

 How to avoid re-exec
 ====================

 Sometimes, re-exec does unexpected things.
-You can avoid those problems by preloading `libfaketime` yourself.
+You can avoid those problems by preloading libfaketime yourself.
 The environment variables you need can be found by running `python-libfaketime` on the command line::

     $ python-libfaketime
-    export LD_PRELOAD="/home/allard/.virtualenvs/libfaketime/local/lib/python2.7/site-packages/libfaketime/vendor/libfaketime/src/libfaketime.so.1"
+    export LD_PRELOAD="/home/foo/<snip>/vendor/libfaketime/src/libfaketime.so.1"
     export FAKETIME_DID_REEXEC=true

 You can use them as such::

     eval $(python-libfaketime)
-    nosetests  # for example
+    nosetests  # ...or any other code that imports libfaketime